Richard is husband to Shelly, Dad to Andy and Emily. He arrived from the UK in January 2016.

 Richard believes strongly in faithful biblical preaching and teaching.
 ‘We preach Christ, and Him Crucified’ sums it up nicely for him : ).
 He also ascribes to the centrality of mission, discipleship, worship and community as indispensable values for a healthy church family.
 He deeply desires the members of St Luke’s church family to be a blessing to each other and our communities. in October 2016 Richard was appointed ‘Archdeacon for Mission and Discipleship’ for Edmonton Diocese by Bishop Jane.

-Richard loves football (soccer) and all forms of motor racing, but especially Formula 1, and he is looking forward to the 2018 season.
+Richard loves football (soccer) and all forms of motor racing, but especially Formula 1.
 He is also a complete and total ‘petrolhead’ (British for car fanatic : )) and misses his much beloved Mazda Miata Mk.
 1 that he had to leave behind in the UK.
 He reads as much as he can and loves a good movie.

-Karen MacDonald is one of St. Luke’s two new wardens.
+Karen MacDonald is one of St. Luke’s two wardens.

 She is married to Arne, is mom to Ian and Robyn, and grandma to seven!
 She recently retired from a career in education after 38 years as a speech/language pathologist, teacher, school principal and director for Elk Island Public Schools.
 She has lived in Edmonton and attended St. Luke’s her entire life.